 So when it came time to put the peel & stick vinyl floor tiles on in the bathroom, I realized that I would never be happy with them unless I did something about the discolored and stained grout.
 It wasn’t too bad in the room with the sink, but around the toilet there were terrible stains that were there when we bought the house.

-This is how they looked before the grout paint.
+This is how they looked before the white grout paint.

 So gross.
 And trust me, I’ve scrubbed them clean and they just won’t budge.

 I can’t believe I’m showing you this angle, but it was very bad!

 It was a pretty painless process, except for my old lady knees having to be on the tile while I painted.
 Other than achy knees, it was an easy and quick process.

 This post contains affiliate links for your convenience.
 See my full disclosure policy.

 … to transform your home into your dream home!

 1. Polyblend Grout Renew – in the color of your choice.
 I used Snow White.
 (You can also find it here.)